URBAN BIODIVERSITY

 Introduction

-The Udaan biodiversity park in Pune, a former 1.5-acre dumping ground, is a testament to our conservation efforts.
-Through our intervention, the land now thrives with diverse species, including rare and medicinal plants, native butterflies, birds, and animals.
+The Udaan biodiversity park in Pune is a former 1.5-acre dumping ground.
+This was transformed to an urban green space which is now thriving with diverse species, including rare and medicinal plants, native butterflies, birds, and animals.

 Plants